cvat-ai/cvat/cvat/apps/documentation/installation_automatic_annotation.md

-### Semi-automatic and automatic annotation
+### Semi-automatic and Automatic Annotation

+> **⚠ WARNING: Do not use `docker-compose up`**
-- To bring up cvat with auto annotation tool, **do not use** `docker-compose up`.If you did, first make sure all containers are stopped `docker-compose down`
+>  If you did, make sure all containers are stopped by `docker-compose down`.

-  From cvat root directory, you need to run:
+- To bring up cvat with auto annotation tool, from cvat root directory, you need to run:
   ```bash
   docker-compose -f docker-compose.yml -f components/serverless/docker-compose.serverless.yml up -d
   ```